BuvinJT/distbuilder/docs/ConfigClasses.md

 On Windows, set `isAutoBitContext=False` if you need to execute a 64 bit program from the installer's 32 bit context.

+#### QtIfwExternalOp.WaitForProcess

+    WaitForProcess( event, exeName=None, pidFileName=None,
+                    timeOutSeconds=30, isWaitForStart=False,
+                    isSuccessNoWait=True,
+                    isAutoBitContext=True )

+**pidFileName**: This optional "op data file" argument, takes precedences over the exeName when provided.
+It should contain a process id to query.
+Such a file would normally be created via a prior `QtIfwExternalOp.WriteOpDataFile()` operation or via a `writeFile()` invocation from QScript (leaning on `QtIfwExternalOp.opDataPath()` to dynamically resolve the path).

+On Windows, set `isAutoBitContext=False` if you need to execute a 64 bit program from the installer's 32 bit context.

 #### QtIfwExternalOp.CreateOpFlagFile

     CreateOpFlagFile( event, fileName, dynamicVar=None, isElevated=True )